mbchristoff/transip-ddns/README.md

 ....................................................
 ```

-Copy this folder to your webserver and test if everything works as expected.
+Copy the src folder to your webserver and test if everything works as expected.
 ```
 michael@ws-michael:~$ php7.4 /var/www/local/html/transip-ddns/checkwan.php
 Updating old ip 1.2.3.4, with: 12.34.56.78 for: @.domain.tld